cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 &nbsp;

-This is your default `BuildConfig` class, at first glance we can see it is pretty useful.
-We have access to our version names and codes as well as what flavour/variant combo we have active.
+This is your default `BuildConfig` class.
+At first glance we can see it is pretty useful, we have access to our version names and codes as well as what flavour/variant combo we have active.
 Now if we desired, we could control sections of our code through `if` or `switch` statements:

 &nbsp;